Skip to main content

 Chemo drugs can also affect other organs.
 For example:

-• Idarubicin and daunorubicin can damage the heart, so they are often not given to patients who already have heart problems.
+• Idarubicin and daunorubicin can damage the heart, so they are often not given to people who already have heart problems.

 • Cytarabine can affect the brain and cause balance problems, sleepiness, and confusion.
 This is more common with higher doses.

-If serious side effects occur, the chemo treatments may have to be reduced or stopped, at least temporarily.
-It's important to carefully monitor and adjust drug doses, because some of these side effects can be permanent.
+If serious side effects occur, the chemo treatments may have to be reduced or stopped, at least for a while.
+It's important to carefully monitor and adjust drug doses, because some side effects can be permanent.

 Immune therapy